 1. Cherry Wood

-Cherry wood tops our list because it is an excellent wood species for formal tables.
-We see a lot of dining table and kitchen table options made from cherry.
+Cherry wood tops my list because it is an excellent wood species for dining table tops and formal tables.
+I see a lot of dining table and kitchen table options made from cherry.
 The smooth texture is what attracts a lot of people, as well as the warm shade of brown, which seems to really bring some color into a room.

 Cherry wood looks great to start, but they really start to shine over time after they have gotten some wear.
 They start as a light brown and start to turn darker year after year.
 Even the grain pattern is attractive and not disruptive, so you won’t necessarily need a tablecloth.

-Maple is the type of wood our woodworkers recommend for an affordable dining room space.
+Maple is the type of wood I recommend for an affordable dining room space.
 If you don’t want to spend hundreds to thousands, then choose maple.
 They are pretty durable and can absorb stains well.
 Over time, the stains can even complement the look of your dining room table.

 Should you go for soft or hard maple?
 Soft maple, also referred to as brown maple, tends to be less durable.
 But hard maple is really worth the money.
 It is one of the hardest woods experts use for home furniture such as solid wood table tops with a Janka rating of 1400 to 1500!

 We also have walnut wood, which is suitable for both contemporary and modern fixtures.
-Walnut has dark tones that are revered by many interior decorators, especially if the client prefers an outdoorsy and rustic ambiance.
+Walnut has dark tones that are revered by many interior decorators and great natural wood to use at home, especially if the client prefers an outdoorsy and rustic ambiance.

 One other thing to keep in mind if you are considering walnut for a wood table top is the price.
 Walnut trees aren’t as large as the other best woods for table tops on the list, which is why you can expect to pay a higher cost.